qiyfoundation/Qiy-Scheme/Functional Specification.md

 # 1 Introduction

-This document describes the basic Qiy Scheme scenarios as an introduction to the full functional description provided in the [Use Cases](Definitions.md#use-case) listed in [UC00 Use Cases Overview](./use-cases/UC00%20Use%20Cases%20Overview.md).
+This document describes the basic Qiy Scheme scenarios as an introduction to the full functional description provided in the [Use Case specifications](Definitions.md#use-case).
-These scenarios form the prelude for many other applications, examples of wich can be found in [Example Applications](example-applications/Example%20Applications.md).

 ## 1.1 Purpose